 - Will be retained in that grade level and must choose between the following options: - A. Repeat the grade level and, if required by the administration, attend summer school for remedial purposes at no charge to the family.

-B. Transfer to another high school and Prep Charter should be notified of that intention prior to June 25, 2024, so their records can be prepared.
+B. Transfer to another high school and Prep Charter should be notified of that intention prior to June 26, 2026.